Why is a diesel engine more efficient than a gasoline engine?

 Reducing air entering the engine also reduces the amount of fuel entering the engine.
-Increasing fuel intake will not help as engine speed will not increase beyond the point where the fuel burns all of the available oxygen.
+Increasing fuel intake does not help as engine speed does not increase beyond the point where the fuel burns all of the available oxygen.

 Gasoline engines need spark plugs to ignite the petroleum which is not required in diesel engines as the high compression ratio allows air to be heated to very high temperatures.